Welcome to our FAQ section! Find quick answers to commonly asked questions or use the search bar above to explore further.

 Repair time is around 15 minutes, depending on the length of LifeLadder®.

 Rules & Recommendations

 Yes.
 LifeLadder® is designed to comply with European Standard EN 14329.
-This standard applies for all 34 CEN CENELEC countries including Denmark, Norway, Sweden, Finland, Germany, Netherlands and United Kingdom.
+This standard applies for all 34 CEN member countries including Denmark, Norway, Sweden, Finland, Netherlands, Germany, France, Portugal, Spain, Italy and the United Kingdom.

 European Standard EN 14329 recommends safety ladders to be installed no more than 30 m apart.
 EN 14329 also describes the recommended dimensions of a safety ladder, which LifeLadder® of course complies with.
-The design meets the EN14329 and ILO recommendations for Safety and Health in Ports; among others 40cm length of each rung and minimum 15cm from mid rung to quay wall.
+The design meets the EN14329 and ILO recommendations for Safety and Health in Ports; among others 40 cm wide rungs and minimum 15 cm from mid rung to quay wall.